The Ultimate Guide

 Review Tim's Black and White Fine Art Collectors Guide for more details.

-Tim Specializes in making very large 30" x 40" and 40" x 50" wild horse silver gelatin fine art gallery quality prints for collectors around the world.
+Tim specializes in making very large 30" x 40" and 40" x 60" silver gelatin fine art gallery quality prints for collectors around the world.

-Tim Layton's love of wild horses is evident in his commitment and long-standing production of artist original work.
-When you purchase one of Tim's wild horse silver gelatin photographs, you know that it was handmade by him in his darkroom and no part of the process was outsourced to external parties.
+Tim Layton's love of nature and wildlife is evident in his commitment and long-standing production of artist original silver gelatin fine art.
+When you purchase one of Tim's silver gelatin photographs, you know that it was handmade by him in his darkroom and no part of the process was outsourced to external parties.

-WHY TIM'S BIG WILD HORSE PRINTS ARE SO SPECIAL
+WHY TIM'S BIG SILVER GELATIN PRINTS ARE SO SPECIAL

-"I provide people a unique experience where you, I, and wild horses are brought together to share a unique experience.
+"I provide people a unique experience where you, I, and the subjects are brought together to share a unique experience.
 I do this in a way that simply isn't possible in real life."

-When viewing my very large prints, your eyes move around the horse or horses in a way and at a pace that is surreal.
+When viewing my very large prints, your eyes move around the scene or subject in a way and at a pace that is surreal.